heptarch/heptarch.github.io/drafts/tarkovsky.md

 employ.
 Andrei was in Mykonos for the summer, and his instructions reached me, garbled, perhaps, by various intermediaries: "Categorize by year---anomalies---1097."
+My supervisor in Vernon was unhelpful.
 The retired semiotician, the cinematographer, the three administrative assistants, the Portuguese graduate student in comparative literature and visual culture, even the janitor, had different was